-The Revised National Planning Policy Framework (NPPF) was published on 24 July 2018.
+The latest National Planning Policy Framework (NPPF) was published in December 2024.
 The framework gives guidance to local councils in drawing up Local Plans and on making decisions on planning applications.
 It includes a presumption in favour of sustainable development.